25 November 2022

 Of course, these leads will vary in quality from complete time wasters to possibly being the next anchor and or business changing customer.
 The follow-up process reveals which they are.

-Firstly, you need to define what a legitimate lead is.
-There are many stories of the jaded sales representative manning the trade show stand who brushes off the Chief Executive of a potentially huge future customer because he poorly judged how the conversation was going and thought the person was just a tyre-kicker.
+There are stories of the jaded sales representative at the trade show stand who brushes off the Chief Executive of a potentially huge future customer because they thought the person was a tyre-kicker.

-However, everyone who stops by the stand should be treated as a potential future customer until proved otherwise.
+Everyone who stops by the stand should be treated as a potential future customer until proved otherwise.

 The follow-up process qualifies the leads.